Zero-1729/soundplay/docs/Dev Handbook.md

 ```

+### Open behaviour

+The first track in the folder or list selection passed by the OS (in our `startup_args` & `trigger_files` Arrays) is played if CLI launch, open with, or track file default open is used.
+In the future we allow the user to specify whether to play the first or last track instead.

 ### Drop on Icon

 The users can drop a track or tracks on the App icon on the dock, and then the App launches and it imports it or them, and the latest imported one is autoplayed.